blizzardengle/team-3-cit-261/SANDBOX/christopher-keers/personal/dom-traversal/README.md

-# DOM Traversal - Teaching topic 2 (Programming level: Moderate)
+# DOM Traversal going up - Teaching topic 2 (Programming level: Moderate)
-This example uses cross browser compatible Javascript that can climb up, down, and around the DOM.
+This example uses cross browser compatible Javascript that can climb up the DOM.
 This is a vanilla Javascript implementation of Jquery's parent() and closest() function.